danieljamesgraham/qeg-rfsoc/README.md

 ```

 - Change the host ID of the IP address in line 6 (ie. change '99' in `address 192.168.2.99`) to an ID that is not currently utilised.

-Note that frequency is fixed to first value for outsel='product'